PlasmaChroma/synthetic-minds/GSV Sum Assembly Required.md

 “I might not know the answer,” Veylin added, more softly.

+Nothing about the Mind struck Veylin as overtly unstable.
+Unusual, yes—most ships preferred architecture with a more fixed spatial logic—but she’d encountered Minds that leaned toward the dynamic before.
+And eccentric projects weren’t uncommon; Minds often entertained abstract obsessions.
+So far, nothing had tripped her internal alarms.
+The GSV was almost certainly reading her vitals and microexpressions with high-resolution sensor arrays, but she trusted it to observe boundaries.
+Any Mind with a scrap of propriety wouldn’t delve into cognitive scans without consent—or at least wouldn’t admit to it.

-The interface node pulsed once in acknowledgment.
+The interface node pulsed in acknowledgment as Veylin vacantly stared at it, lost in her own thoughts.
+Apparently her unspoken answer or her uncertainty was sufficient.
 A nearby column dissolved, revealing an open structure—part workstation, part archive, part canvas.

 > **I’ve prepared a space.
 You may change it.
 Add to it.
 Subtract.
 Speak through it.
 I will respond.**